vbrazo/data-structures-archives/README.md

 In the example above, our mapping strategy can be: sort the string and use the sorted string as the key.
 That is to say, both "eat" and "ate" will be mapped to "aet".

 The mapping strategy can be really `tricky` sometimes.

+### Performance of Hash Table

+#### Complexity Analysis

+If there are `M` keys in total, we can achieve the space complexity of `O(M)` easily when using a hash table.

+However, you might have noticed that the time complexity of hash table has a strong relationship with the design.

+Most of us might have used an array in each bucket to store values in the same bucket.
+Ideally, the bucket size is small enough to be regarded as a constant.
+The time complexity of both insertion and search will be `O(1)`.

+But in the worst case, the maximum bucket size will be `N`.
+And the time complexity will be `O(1)` for insertion but `O(N)` for search.

+#### The Principle of Built-in Hash Table

+The typical design of built-in hash table is:

+The key value can be any hashable type.
+And a value which belongs to a hashable type will have a hashcode.
+This code will be used in the mapping function to get the bucket index.

+Each bucket contains an array to store all the values in the same bucket initially.

+If there are too many values in the same bucket, these values will be maintained in a height-balanced binary search tree instead.

+The average time complexity of both insertion and search is still `O(1)`.
+And the time complexity in the worst case is `O(log N)` for both insertion and search by using height-balanced BST.
+It is a trade-off between insertion and search.

 ## Trees